Tabletop RPG advice for little dragons

 Illustration of a tiefling sorceress preparing to throw a fireball

 Please note that, while some half-casters get some of these spells, they get them much later than full-casters.
-That Fireball spell is far less exciting when the Artificer gets it at level 9 while the Sorcerer has had it since level 5.
+That Fireball spell is less exciting when the Artificer gets it at level 9 while the Sorcerer has had it since level 5.
 For that reason, this will be a comparison of just the full-casters.

 Contents